dh-atlas/api/README.md

 This repository contains the initial configuration for generating a REST API for the DH ATLAS project using [RAMOSE](https://github.com/opencitations/ramose).

-> ⚠️ Version 0.0.1 unofficial: the API currently works only in a local environment (`localhost`).

 ---

 ## 📘 Description